-ADGM Courts enhance access to justice with Pro Bono Mediation scheme
+ADGM Courts enhance access to justice with pro bono mediation scheme

 With the objective of promoting and fostering mediation as an effective, efficient and viable method of dispute resolution, the Pro Bono Mediators Panel offer access to internationally accredited mediators from diverse jurisdictions and sectors who possess high standards of skill, knowledge and expertise, while also supporting emerging talent.

-Linda Fitz-Alan, Registrar and Chief Executive of ADGM Courts, stated, “Since its inception in 2019, the Court-Annexed Mediation Scheme has demonstrated substantial impact, achieving a settlement rate of around 80% year on year.
+Linda Fitz-Alan, Registrar and Chief Executive of ADGM Courts, stated, “Since its inception in 2019, the Court-Annexed Mediation Scheme has demonstrated substantial impact, achieving a settlement rate of around 80 percent year-on-year.
 The establishment of the Pro Bono Mediators Panel marks an important next step in the evolution of the Scheme and reflects ADGM Courts’ long-standing commitment to promoting mediation as an outstanding method of dispute resolution, especially for the new wave of disputes in technology and climate.
 Whilst strengthening the support available to parties seeking early settlement of disputes, I am delighted that we can now offer emerging mediators a valuable opportunity to practise within a leading international commercial framework.”

-Court-annexed mediation offered by ADGM Courts will be conducted by court officers or independent pro bono mediators appointed by the Registrar.
-For more information, visit the Court-Annexed Mediation Scheme here or email mediation@adgmcourts.com.